vivi90/ene/README.md

 Just compile it.
 Currently it supports only WAV files.
 The library database is saved in a local SQLite file, called `library.db`.
+The playlist file is called `playlist.m3u`.

 Features
 --------
-* Create simple music library
+* Create a simple music library
 * Play tracks
 * Sort tracks by artist, title or genre (ascending or descending)
 * Filter tracks by artist, title or genre
+* Create a playlist
+* Currently available translations: English & German

 Requirements
 ------------